TensorWorks/PixelStreamingCloudGuide/Guides_UE_5/Pixel Streaming on AWS (Windows).md

 You have now created an IAM role!
 Head back to your Configure Instance Details step and select your new IAM role under the IAM role dropdown menu.

+Once this is done, click the "Launch Instance" button on the right.
+This will create your instance and provide a link to view it!

+You'll need to wait a moment for the status check to read "2/2 checks passed" before attempting to connect, as before this it will still be setting itself up.
+This should not take long.

 ## Connecting to Your Instance

 Connecting to your Windows Instance is exceptionally easy if you're also running Windows!